Written by CorpsAfrica/Malawi Volunteer Mr. Chifundo Chibaka

 I have stayed in my site for over 66 weeks now and a lot has happened.
 I came as a complete stranger and now as I prepare to leave, I feel like I am leaving home and people I have known all my life.
 I was fascinated by CorpsAfrica’s approach of placing development facilitators right in the community and I believed this to be the best way to kickstart my career in the development sector.

-After arriving in my site, I spent the first few days pondering how I could connect with the locals, build trust and a working relationship with them.
+After arriving at my site, I spent the first few days pondering how I could connect with the locals, and build trust and a working relationship with them.
 I immediately decided to attach myself to the local football team and youth club.
-I developed an interest to work with the youth right at the start of my service.
-Looking back to this, I feel it was a best way of making my presence known and putting my foot on the ground.
+I developed an interest in working with the youth right at the start of my service.
+Looking back on this, I feel it was the best way of making my presence known and putting my foot on the ground.
 I worked on two projects with the youth and their commitment was beyond comprehension.

 As part of my integration process, I took a teaching job at the local secondary school.
 I clicked instantly with my students because of my interest to build friendships with them as peers.
 During classes, I opted to be called by my first name and not “teacher” or “sir,” something that helped to make our interactions relaxed and welcoming.
 One thing I was saddened by was the dropping out of girls from school to get married for various reasons.